What’s in a Name: The Origin of Gemstone Names

 Another interesting case, is when the gem is named not after the scientist or explorer who discovered the gem in the wild, but an individual of honor and importance.
 Alexandrite, a gem that oscillates between purple, green, and blue depending on the light, was first discovered in the Ural Mountains in April 1834, on the day that the Russian Tsar Alexander II came of age.

 Here at The Loan Companies, we have the expertise to purchase and lend against all of your precious gemstones.
 Whether you have a pair of dazzling sapphire earrings, a loose ruby gemstone, a diamond and amethyst necklace or a fancy pink diamond, we offer the most competitive collateral loans against your cherished valuables.
-Visit one of our locations in New York, Beverly Hills, or Chicago to discuss your luxury assets with one of our specialists today!
+Visit one of our locations in New York or Beverly Hills to discuss your luxury assets with one of our specialists today!